Tom-Nagy/know-it/README.md

 Issue : When exiting the game, if the user click start a game with (or whithout) selecting a different subject, the previous game resume instead of starting from new.
 Solve : Create a function (`setGameParameters()`) that is called when the start button is click and set the position of the avatar to the starting place.

+Issue : The rewards/achievements don't appear in the results when finishing the game with no strikes and they don't appear neither on play.html.
+Solve : Changed the approache as I was using the `append()` method and it didn't give the result I was expecting.
+So I have created all the rewards that are icons in play.html and for displaying them I used a classe `hide` that has the `display="none"`.
+Then I toggled this class with JavaScript when relevant.

 ### Unsolved

 Issue : When starting the game for the first time, and when answering the first question y clicking on the `Let's check!` button it quits the game ang goes back to play.html.
 It looks like the page is reloading.